softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 In this lab, you will learn how to:

-- Model the data
+- Model data using TypeScript interfaces
-- Mock up the user interface
+- Mock up a user interface using the Ionic Framework
-- Leverage responsive design
+- Leverage responsive design to design for multiple form factors

 ## Overview